Introduction to Transformers: an NLP Perspective: Improved Architectures

 Consider the difference between the information flow in these two architectures:

-\begin{itemize} \item The post-norm architecture prevents the identity mapping of the input from adding to the output of the sub-layer.
-This is not a true residual network, because all the information is passed on through a non-linear function (i.e., the layer normalization unit).
-Thus, the post-norm architecture is not very ``efficient'' for back-propagation. \citet{wang-etal:2019learning} show that the gradient of the loss of an $L$ sub-layer Transformer network with respect to $\mathbf{z}^{l}$ is given by
+\begin{itemize} \item The post-norm architecture prevents the identity mapping of the input from being directly added to the final output of the sub-layer.
+This is not a true residual network because all the information is passed through a non-linear function (i.e., the layer normalization unit).
+Thus, the post-norm architecture is less effective for back-propagation. \citet{wang-etal:2019learning} show that the gradient of the loss of an $L$-sub-layer Transformer network with respect to $\mathbf{z}^{l}$ is given by